Hearing Aids: How to Pick the Right Type for You

 Do you think you’re experiencing hearing loss?
 Find out what happens at a hearing test, plus what to consider with available styles and types if you do need a hearing aid.

 “Can you repeat that?”

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“During this consultation, the audiologist will discuss the various types of hearing devices available and together you will decide which hearing aids are most appropriate for your lifestyle, communication needs, and budget,” Dr. Newman says.
+“During this consultation, the audiologist will discuss the various types of hearing devices available,” says Dr. Sandridge.
+“Together we will decide which hearing aids or other devices are most appropriate for your lifestyle, communication needs and budget.”

-A comprehensive treatment plan from your audiologist will also help you learn how to care for your hearing aids and how to use them with other communication strategies to get the highest satisfaction, he says.
+If hearing aids are recommended, your audiologist will make sure they fit properly in your ears and are programmed to your listening needs.
+A comprehensive treatment plan will also help you learn how to care for your hearing aids and how to use them along with other communication strategies to get the highest satisfaction.

-“The microchips in the hearing aids will continue to have faster processing speed,” Dr. Newman says.
+“The microchips in the hearing aids will continue to have faster processing speed,” says Dr. Sandridge.
 “They’ll become better at extracting speech from background noise than ever before.
 This will allow you to better tune in the conversations you want to hear, but at the same time reduce background noise as much as possible.”

-Once you address hearing issues with the right hearing aids, you can feel more connected to life and to others.
+The correct hearing aids can change your life for the better.
+Once you address hearing issues with the appropriate hearing aids, you can feel more connected to life and to others.